Read

 Rich

-If we've learned anything in our 10 years of listening to stories at Fuckup Nights, it's that failure is uncomfortable and universal.
-And that to a greater or lesser extent, it's scary.
+If there’s one thing we’ve learned in our 10 years of listening to stories at Fuckup Nights, it’s that failure is uncomfortable and universal.
+And that, to a greater or lesser extent, it’s scary.

-However, the "fear of failure" narrative has become a catch-all for more abstract situations.
-In this case, when we say "fear of failure," we mean many things; we fear its consequences: getting fired, losing money, damaging our reputation, betraying our own and others' expectations, or failing to live up to our values.
+However, the notion of “fear of failure” has become a catch-all term used to describe more abstract situations.
+In this case, when we say “fear of failure,” we are referring to many things; we fear its consequences: being fired, losing money, damaging our reputation, failing to meet the expectations of others and ourselves, or betraying our values.

-Fear of failure is a fear of that lump in the throat, of holding back tears, of blushing or not finding the words to share bad news.
-Who wouldn't want making mistakes to be a quick and silent fact of getting on with our lives?
+The fear of failure is the fear of that lump in your throat, of holding back tears, of blushing, or of being at a loss for words when sharing bad news.
+Who wouldn’t want making mistakes to be a quick and quiet affair so we can get on with our lives?
 It is a natural fear linked to guilt and shame

-Little is under our control.
-But, interestingly, that "little" makes a big difference in the experience of failure.
-We can manage how we relate to failure and how we handle post-failure guilt and shame.
-And why not get ambitious and even try to control collective reactions to failure.
+There is little we can control.
+But, interestingly, that “little” makes a big difference when it comes to the experience of failure.
+We can manage how we respond to a mistake and how we deal with the guilt and shame that follow failure.
+And why not?
+We can be ambitious and even try to influence collective reactions to failure.
 But how?

 Fear and shame

-That unpleasantness we feel when we fail is a mixture of the visceral emotions of fear, guilt and shame.
-And although they feel similar, they are very different things.
+That unpleasant feeling we get when we fail is a mix of visceral emotions—fear, guilt, and shame.
+And even though they feel similar, they are very different things.

 Mahyar Mirghasemi - Unsplash